wukevin/proteinclip/README.md

 * ESM2, 6-layer: `model_utils.load_proteinclip("esm", 6)`
 * ProtT5: `model_utils.load_proteinclip("t5")`

 These models are stored in the [ONNX format](https://github.com/onnx/onnx) so feel free to write your own loaders as well.
+These models are small and can run their forward inference passes very quickly even on CPU.

 ## Example training commands